abdalmohaymenesmaeel/ExcelToVCard/README.md

 # ExcelToVCard
-Convert Excel File to Vcard contacts
+Python Code to Convert Excel File to Vcard contacts